 Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of a benefits package they are most interested in learning about.
 Employers can create presentations and highlight certain features based on those results.
 Remember, this is a chance to make the process more personal than in the past.
 By taking advantage of new technology that enables one-on-one, face-to-face interactions, benefits teams can actually provide more support on-demand and have the opportunity to make the experience more beneficial and perhaps better than before.

-A virtual benefits fair can engage all employees, including those working remotely.
-Create an agenda and consider hosting multiple sessions to ensure that these sessions fit in with all employees’ schedules.
-Send out reminders and outline what employees can expect at the fair, including highlights and changes to any benefits packages or offerings.
-Keep the presentation simple and straightforward.
+A hybrid benefits fair can engage all employees, including those working remotely.
+Create an agenda and consider hosting multiple sessions, including both in-person and virtual sessions to ensure flexibility with fitting in with all employees’ schedules.
+Send out reminders and outline what employees can expect for a hybrid fair, including highlights and changes to any benefits packages or offerings.
+Keep the presentation simple and straightforward, while providing the appropriate digital tools for remote employees.
 Even if the benefits fair goes as planned, employees will most likely have questions.
-It can be helpful to create a benefits FAQs digital handout for employees that covers basic questions and can be a valuable resource for employees before they ask questions.
+It can be helpful to create a benefits FAQs digital handout for employees that covers basic questions and can be a valuable resource for employees to have access to benefits information 24/7.

-Employers may also consider inviting vendors to attend and participate in virtual benefits fairs.
+Employers may also consider inviting vendors to attend and participate in hybrid benefits fairs to create an engaging and accessible environment.
 They can provide specific information and guidance if employees have unique situations they would like to discuss.
-Employers can also host breakout sessions through virtual breakout rooms for employees to join if they have additional questions or would like to learn more about a certain topic.
+Employers can also host breakout sessions virtually and in-person for employees to join if they have additional questions or would like to learn more about a certain topic.

 Provide on-demand support

-Most employees are still working from home, but that shouldn’t mean that they don’t have access to enrollment help and guidance.
-Employers should make it possible for their employees to virtually stop by their desk for help.
-Think of what a traditional open enrollment fair or kick-off would typically bring, such as office hours or a time after the presentation in which employees can ask questions, and figure how to provide the same support virtually.
-To avoid being inundated with calls or emails, employers should consider working with their HR team use a calendar tool where employees can book times with staff members to talk through considerations, ask questions and make the process more personal.
+A hybrid open enrollment fair or kick-off should offer virtual office hours and time after the presentation for employees to ask real time questions in-person.
+To avoid being inundated with calls or emails, employers should consider working with their HR team to use a calendar tool where employees can book times with staff members to talk through considerations, ask questions and make the process more personal.

-It’s important to invest in technology and test it out in advance.
-Be sure to provide benefits decision support and education tools to make this process as seamless as possible.
+It’s important to invest in technology and test it out in advance of hosting hybrid events—specially to ensure employee experiences are similar whether remote or in person.
+Provide benefits decision support and education tools to make the process as seamless as possible for remote employees.
 Consider sending text alerts or emails to your employees about enrollment and record the primary information session so that employees can access it at a later date for a refresh or if they missed it.

 Focus on engagement

-Try to focus on creating more communication and make it interesting so that it catches employees’ attention.
+Try to focus on creating more options for communication and make it interesting so that it catches employees’ attention both in-person and remote.
 Employers should try to focus on key changes to benefits.
 If employers decide to move forward with an employee survey to gauge plan aspect interest, this is where employers and the HR team can focus on those results.
 Host one-on-one virtual sessions and ask for feedback.
-Measure the success of virtual enrollment by measuring engagement before, during and after the process.
+Measure the success of hybrid enrollment by measuring engagement before, during and after the process.

 Make it personal